 The project team aims to mobilize data to examine amphibian species richness and abundance in individual protected areas and for the country as a whole, while specifically identifying the distribution patterns of threatened amphibian species.
 Using the obtained data, the team will expore which local and landscape variables are related to observed species richness, abundance and differences in composition, and also perform species distribution modeling to estimate the impacts of climate change on relevant species.

-Through the project, a dataset for amphibian species has been digitised with work ongoing to publish adopting the skills learnt from a data enhancement workshop organised by GBIF in Cape Town last December.
+Through the project, a dataset for amphibian species of Mambasa and the Ituri region has been digitised with work ongoing to publish adopting the skills learnt from a data enhancement workshop organised by GBIF in Cape Town last December.
 Additional data has been collected from partners involved in the project.
-A list of aphibians held in collections and their collection site is being compiled using both literature and datasets.
+A list of amphibians held in collections and their collection site is being compiled using both literature and datasets.